Amp47/Amp47/README.md

 Software Developer and Researcher
 ---------------------------------

-* 🌍  I'm based in Dacca
+* 🌍  I'm from Dacca
 * ✉️  You can contact me at [coolbappy47@gmail.com](mailto:coolbappy47@gmail.com)
 * 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on Github